znicholls/pint/docs/pandas.rst

    3           10.0  1.000000e+03           10.0         1.000000e+04

-This allows for some rather powerful ability to change either single column units
+This allows for some rather powerful abilities.
+For example, to change single column units

 .. doctest::